Division 10-50.100:

 2. Internally Illuminated Sign Standards.

 a.
-Internally illuminated signs shall either be constructed with an Opaque background and translucent text and symbols, or with a colored (not white, off-white, light gray, or cream) background and generally lighter text and symbols (Figure 10-50.100.050.I).
-Lamps used for internal illumination of internally illuminated signs shall not be counted toward the total outdoor light output limits of Section 10-50.70.050(C).
+Internally Illuminated Signs shall either be constructed with an Opaque background and translucent text and symbols, or with a colored (not white, off-white, light gray, or cream) background and generally lighter text and symbols.
+Lamps used for internal illumination of Internally Illuminated Signs shall not be counted toward the total outdoor light output limits of Section 10-50.70.050.B.

 3. Neon Sign Standards.

 a.
-Exposed neon sign lighting is only permitted in nonresidential zones shall be treated as Class 3 (decorative) lighting.
-Allowed neon signs shall not be included within the total outdoor light output limits of Section 10-50.70.050(C).
+Exposed neon Sign lighting, or LED that is designed to simulate the effects of neon, is only permitted in nonresidential zones and shall be treated as Class 3 (decorative) Lighting.
+Allowed neon, or simulated LED neon, Signs shall not be included within the total outdoor light output limits of Section 10-50.70.050.B.

 4. Single-Color LED Sign Standards.
-Single-color LED signs permitted under Section 10-50.100.040(C)(2)(g) shall be considered as internally illuminated signs, and shall not have their lumen output counted toward the total outdoor light output limits of Section 10-50.70.050(C).
-Any lighting extending beyond the area considered to be the sign area (as defined in this division) shall be treated as Class 3 lighting and shall comply with the lumen limits of Section 10-50.70.050(C).
+Single-color LED Signs are permitted under the display restrictions of subsection C.2.g. of this section and shall be considered as Internally Illuminated Signs, and shall not have their lumen output counted toward the total outdoor light output limits of Section 10-50.70.050.B.
+Any lighting extending beyond the area considered to be the Sign Area (as defined in this division) shall be treated as Class 3 Lighting and shall comply with the lumen limits of Section 10-50.70.050.B.

 5. Time Limitations.
-All signs shall be turned off by 9:00 p.m. if located in Lighting Zone 1 and 11:00 p.m. if located in Lighting Zones 2 or 3, or when the business closes, whichever is later.
+All Signs shall be turned off by 9:00 p.m. if located in Lighting Zone 1 and 11:00 p.m. if located in Lighting Zone 2, or when the business closes, whichever is later.
 Signs subject to time limitations are required to have functioning and properly adjusted automatic shut-off timers.
 See Section 10-90.40.020, Lighting Zone Map, for lighting zones.

 1. Raceway Cabinets.
-Raceway cabinets shall only be used in building mounted signs when access to the wall behind the sign is not feasible, shall not extend in width and height beyond the area of the sign, and shall match the color of the building to which it is attached.
-Where a raceway cabinet provides a contrast background to sign copy, the colored area is counted in the total allowable sign area permitted for the site or business.
-Examples of raceway cabinets are shown in Figure 10-50.100.050K.
+Raceway cabinets shall not extend in width and height beyond the area of the Sign, and shall match the color of the Building to which they are attached.
+Where a raceway cabinet provides a contrast background to Sign Copy, the colored area is counted in the total allowable Sign Area permitted for the site or business.
+Examples of raceway cabinets are shown in Figure 10-50.100.040H.

 Raceway Cabinets